 To expose the satin lining in the back, starting at the middle-back level, turn the free edge of the velvet border, below the shoulders, with the fingertips out to the sides and under in a small "inside out” maneuver.
 This will cause the satin lining to roll into view.
 Secure the cord at the upper back to both buttons found in the lining to keep the hood from spreading apart in the back and falling off the shoulders.

-Doctoral Gown and Tam: All doctoral students should wear their hood and your advisor will hood you at convocation.
+Doctoral Gown and Tam: All doctoral students should wear their gown and tam.
+You will receive your hood during the reception in the robing area, and your advisor will hood you during the convocation